924973292/924973292.github.io/_pages/about.md

   - /about.html
 ---

 My name is Yuhao Wang (王宇皓), and I am currently a senior student at Dalian University of Technology's School of Artificial Intelligence.
-I was admitted directly to the **IIAU** Laboratory at Dalian University of Technology and am under the guidance of Professor **Huchuan Lu (卢湖川)**.
+I was admitted directly to the [**IIAU**](https://ice.dlut.edu.cn/IIAU/index.html) Laboratory at Dalian University of Technology and am under the guidance of Professor [**Huchuan Lu (卢湖川)**](https://scholar.google.com/citations?user=D3nE0agAAAAJ&hl=zh-CN&oi=ao).At the same time, I am currently primarily under the guidance of Professor [**Pingping Zhang (张平平)**](https://scholar.google.com/citations?user=MfbIbuEAAAAJ&hl=zh-CN&oi=ao), conducting research in the field of multimodal retrieval.

 Contact